 Now, rechargeable hearing aid batteries may not be for everyone.
-There are unforeseen circumstances like having access to a charging point while travelling, which might make them harder to live with.
+There are circumstances like having access to a charging point while travelling, which might make them harder to live with.

 No matter which battery type you ultimately decide upon, one fact is inevitable.
 You will want to get the most out of that hearing aid battery before you must charge or purchase another.

-Ensure you are turning your hearing aids off when not in use and leaving the battery compartment opened during the night.
+- Ensure you turn your hearing aids off when not in use and leave the battery compartment opened at night.
 This will ensure longer battery life, and any moisture accumulated during the day will evaporate.

-Heat and moisture can also shorten the life of your hearing aid batteries.
-Don’t leave them in your car in the sun or in the bathroom.
+- Heat and moisture can also shorten the life of your hearing aid batteries.
+Please don’t leave them in your car in the sun or the bathroom.

-Do not store them in a refrigerator; contrary to popular belief, this does not lengthen your battery life.
-For optimum battery lifespan, keep them at room temperature in a dry environment.
+- Do not store batteries in a refrigerator; contrary to popular belief, this does not lengthen your battery life.
+For optimum battery lifespan, keep them at a relatively constant room temperature in a dry environment.

-The most important thing to remember is not to throw your hearing aid batteries in the garbage.
+The most important thing to remember is not to throw your hearing aid batteries in the bin with other household waste.
 When not disposed of correctly, they are an environmental pollutant and hazard to people and animals.